ptstory/sha1cracker/README.md

 ## Using the program

 To use the program, you will need to input a hash value as an argument.
 If attempting to crack a salted hash value, you may provide the salt term as an optional argument.
-The following hash values were used in development and testing:
+The following hash values / salt terms were used in development and testing:

 ```
 b7a875fc1ea228b9061041b7cec4bd3c52ab3ce3